felixlopz/hubrise-test-task/content/apps/dotdigital/en/configuration.md

 layout: documentation
 meta:
   title: Connect dotdigital to HubRise - Configuration Guide
-  description: Instructions on how to configure dotdigital Bridge.
-Synchronise data between your EPOS and your apps.
+  description: Instructions on configuring dotdigital Bridge to work seamlessly with dotdigital and your EPOS or other apps connected to HubRise.
+Configuration is simple.
 ---

 After you connect the dotdigital Bridge to HubRise, you will be asked to configure the app.